Douglous-Sobei/proshop-ecommerce-production/README.md

 Deployment

-The ProShop e-commerce web application can be deployed using platforms like Heroku and Amazon Web Services (AWS).
+The ProShop e-commerce web application can be deployed using platforms like Railway and Amazon Web Services (AWS).
 Follow the respective documentation for detailed instructions on deploying Django and React applications.

-See the deployed link here: https://proshop-products.herokuapp.com/
+See the deployed link here: [[https://proshop-ecommerce-production-ba7c.up.railway.app/]](https://proshop-ecommerce-production-ba7c.up.railway.app/)

 For more information follow https://devcenter.heroku.com/articles/github-integration to view the deployment process